Home » How Do Rats Defend Themselves?

 Mother rats protect their young from predators by ensuring their nests are out of reach in dark and deep locations, including crevices and holes in rotting logs and abandoned buildings.

 A mother rat will ensure the nest is not easily accessible to protect her offspring.
-Moreover, she won’t allow her young rats to come out until they are about 5 weeks old.
+Moreover, she will not allow her young rats to come out until they are about five weeks old.

 From hearing to smell and even speed, rats have many ways of defending themselves.
 This helps keep them alive in a world where most predators target them as food.